-Paul Volberding, MD, and others begin treating a growing number of gay men suffering from Kaposi's sarcoma at SF General Hospital.
+UCSF/SFGH physicians begin treating gay men suffering from Kaposi's sarcoma, an AIDS-defining cancer, at SF General Hospital.

-Paul Volberding, MD; the late Constance Wofsy, MD; Donald Abrams, MD; Marcus Conant, MD; Diane Jones, RN; and Cliff Morrison, RN create the world's first dedicated AIDS clinic, Ward 86 and Ward 5A/5B, at SFGH, establishing the "San Francisco model" of compassionate AIDS care.
+Paul Volberding, MD; Constance Wofsy, MD; Donald Abrams, MD; Marcus Conant, MD; Diane Jones, RN; and Cliff Morrison, RN create the world's first dedicated AIDS clinic, Ward 86 and Ward 5A/5B, at SFGH, establishing the "San Francisco model" of compassionate AIDS care.
 Javy Levy discovers HIV along with researchers at Pasteur Institute.

 Jay Levy, MD, discovers HIV at the same time as researchers at the Pasteur Institute in Paris, France.

-The laboratory of Charles Craik, PhD, is the first to use the X-ray structure of HIV protease to identify an inhibitor that blocks the enzyme's activity, leading to the design of lifesaving protease inhibitor drugs, which remain the standard of care today.
+Charles Craik’s laboratory first uses the X-ray structure of HIV protease to identify an inhibitor that blocks the enzyme’s activity, leading to the design of lifesaving protease inhibitor drugs.